 - You’re more likely to get a spot.
-To launch this in a very controlled way, we’re taking a small group of fitness and health pros for this round.
-(And we probably won’t open up additional spots till mid 2018).
-Last time we sold out within minutes, but by joining the presale list you’ll get the opportunity to register 24 hours before everyone else, increasing your chances of getting in.
+Remember, last time we sold out within minutes.
+But by joining the presale list you’ll get the opportunity to register 24 hours before everyone else, increasing your chances of getting in.

 If you’re ready to help more people live their healthiest lives, grow your business, and worry less about time and money… ProCoach is your chance.